 Adapted from Iowa Geology 1995, Iowa Department of Natural Resources

 “My uncle Earl’s dream was to find a spring large enough to rear more trout. … In late fall of 1937, my husband Otto went to look at Big Spring.
-He was awed by its size and called Earl; he too was amazed.… Read more ›
+He was awed by its size and called Earl; he too was amazed. … The spring is located at the base of a big bluff, about 550 feet from the Turkey River.… Read more ›

 IOWATER, Iowa’s statewide volunteer water quality monitoring program, will host an Introductory IOWATER workshop at the Gilbertson Nature Center located in Elgin, Iowa on Saturday, August 13, 2011.
 During the workshop classroom instruction will be combined with hands-on training as participants learn how to monitor and assess the quality of their local streams, rivers, and lakes. … Read more ›